darryI/UImpactify/doc/sprint0/backlog.md

 #### Add the ability to contextualize learning with opportunities and trends
 **User Story:**

-As a student, (Jessica) I want to be able to understand what opportunities have opened up for me as I am completing courses as well as what skills are in demand.
+As a student, (Jessica) I want to be able to understand what opportunities have opened up for me as I am completing courses as well as what skills are in demand so that I can ultimately secure positions in the non-profit sector.

 **Acceptance Criteria:**